S1mplector/Koware/README.md

 ## Usage & Legality

-- Koware is a locally hosted and operated tool that aggregates and presents links to content that is already publicly available on the internet.
-Koware strictly does NOT host or distribute media, and it does NOT include or support bypassing paywalls or DRM.

-- Using Koware itself as a local link/stream aggregator is not, by itself, intended to be an infringing or illegal activity.
-However, whether your actual usage is lawful depends entirely on what you access and how you access it, as well as on the laws and website terms that apply to you.
-Koware does not turn unauthorized or infringing content into authorized content.
+### No Bundled Sources

+**Koware ships with zero pre-configured sources.** The software is a framework that requires users to configure their own sources.
+This is similar to how a web browser does not include bookmarks—users add their own.

+### What Koware Does NOT Do

+- ❌ Does NOT host, store, or distribute any media content
+- ❌ Does NOT include any pre-configured source URLs or streaming links
+- ❌ Does NOT include or support bypassing paywalls or DRM
+- ❌ Does NOT circumvent technical protection measures

+### User Responsibility

+You are solely responsible for:

+1. The sources you configure
+2. The content you access
+3. Ensuring compliance with your local laws
+4. Respecting the terms of service of any services you access

+**Koware does not turn unauthorized or infringing content into authorized content.**

+### Legal Documents

+- See [`Usage-Notice.md`](Usage-Notice.md) for the full usage notice
-- You are solely responsible for ensuring that your use of Koware complies with local laws, website terms of service, and third-party rights (for example, rights held by copyright owners and streaming platforms).
-Nothing in this project, its documentation, or its source code constitutes legal advice.
+- See [`DMCA.md`](DMCA.md) for our DMCA policy and takedown process

+*Nothing in this project, its documentation, or its source code constitutes legal advice.*
-- See `Usage-Notice.md` for more details.